marcosbermejo/itunesweb/README.md

 vue add vuetify
 ```

 It is also prepared for unit testing.
-The only requirement is to instantiate Vuetify to make it work
+The only requirement is to instantiate Vuetify to make it work.

 ```ts
 // ./tests/unit/app.spec.ts